wp-plugins/wp-members/readme.txt

 = Support =

-There is (freely available documentation on the plugin's support site)[https://rocketgeek.com/plugins/wp-members/docs/].
+There is [freely available documentation on the plugin's support site](https://rocketgeek.com/plugins/wp-members/docs/).
 Your question may be answered there.
 If you need assistance configuring the plugin or have questions on how to implement or customize features, [premium support is available](https://rocketgeek.com/product/wp-members-plugin-support/).

 You can get priority support along with all of the plugin's premium extensions in one [cost saving Pro Bundle!](https://rocketgeek.com/product/wp-members-pro-bundle/)